 Uranium is an element which occurs naturally.
 It can have nuclear-related uses once it has been refined, or enriched.
 This is achieved by increasing the content of its most fissile isotopes, U-235, through the use of centrifuges - machines which spin at supersonic speeds.

 Low-enriched uranium, which typically has a 3-5% concentration of U-235, can be used to produce fuel for commercial nuclear power plants.

-- On 5 November, it resumed enrichment at Fordo
+- Resumed enrichment activity at Fordo

 Why do Iran's actions matter?